-Similarly, we can turn $U(t,x)$ into a corresponding exact solution $u=U+R_\tau$ of the adjoint problem, by choosing instead the initial condition $R_\tau|_{t=T}=0$ in (\ref{remainder}).
-In either case, the energy estimate (\ref{e_NRG4}) immediately implies that for even $\sigma\in\N$, and we have verified that the ansatz $U(t,x)$ is indeed an approximate solution of the linear Schr\"odinger equation.
+for even $\sigma\in\N$, and we have verified that the ansatz $U(t,x)$ is indeed an approximate solution of the linear Schr\"odinger equation.

-\subsection{Determination of the boundary sources}
+\subsection{Determination of the Boundary Sources}

-In the present section, we show that the amplitudes of the geometric optics solutions are determined in $(0,T)\times\Omega$ by the source-to-solution map $L_{\beta,V}$.
-We begin by defining the map $\mathcal{L}_V$ via where $f$ is supported in $(0,T)\times\Omega$, and $u$ solves the linear Schr\"odinger equation
+We now demonstrate that the amplitudes of geometric optics solutions are determined in $(0,T)\times\Omega$ by the source-to-solution map $L_{\beta,V}$.
+We begin by defining the map $\mathcal{L}_V$ as where $f$ is supported in $(0,T)\times\Omega$, and $u$ solves the linear Schr\"odinger equation